 See Related: Best Ghost Tours in Salem, Massachusetts

-3. Museum of Science and Harvard Museum of Natural History
+3. Harvard Museum of Natural History

 Addresses: 1 Museum Of Science Driveway, Boston, MA 02114

 The immersive exhibits will appeal to all five of your senses.
 The museum likes to switch up the exhibits to keep the experience interesting and different each time you visit.
 It is open daily, except on major holidays, and while it doesn’t require a reservation, know that it can get jam-packed during school breaks and holiday seasons.

-4. Boston Tea Party Ships and Museum
+5. Boston Tea Party Ships and Museum

 Address: 306 Congress St, Boston, MA 02210

 Hop aboard a full-scale replica of the 1773 ship where you can dump your “tea” into the harbor like our Bostonian ancestors.
-The museum displays a preserved tea chest called the Robinson Tea Chest on display.
+The museum displays a preserved tea chest called the Robinson Tea Chest.
 Historics believe this may be the only chest that survived the Boston Tea Party.

 The tea room does serve heftier food and alcoholic drinks as well.
 Visitors can access Abigail’s Tea Room & Terrace and the gift shop without a ticket if they do not have time for the museum.